 MS is a chronic neurological autoimmune disease that affects an estimated 2.8 million1-4 people around the world.
 Relapsing-remitting MS (RRMS) is the most common form of MS and is characterized by episodes of new or worsening signs or symptoms (relapses) followed by periods of recovery.
 Despite available disease-modifying treatments, most individuals with RRMS continue to experience disease activity and disability progression.

 Up to ~1.2 million1-4 MS patients worldwide have a progressive form of the disease (PMS).
 Progressive MS (PMS) is a severe form of the disease with few therapeutic options.
 PMS comprises two conditions, both characterized by persistent progression and worsening of MS symptoms and physical disability over time.
 Primary Progressive MS (PPMS) occurs when continuous progressive disease is present at diagnosis and occurs in approximately 15% of newly diagnosed cases.
 Secondary Progressive MS (SPMS) initially begins as RRMS and develops into a progressive form.
 Up to 80% of people with RRMS will eventually develop SPMS.
 There is substantial unmet medical need for new and effective therapies for patients with PPMS and SPMS.
 Most treatment options that work well in reducing flares in RRMS have not been shown to be effective in slowing or reversing disability in PMS.

 |Progressive MS||Phase 2|

-In the fall of 2017, we initiated an open label, single arm, multi-center, multi-national Phase 1 trial with allogeneic ATA188 for MS. The objectives of this Phase 1 study are to assess the safety and clinical outcomes of ATA188 in patients followed for at least one year after the first dose.
+In the fall of 2017, we initiated an open label, single arm, multi-center, multi-national Phase 1 trial with allogeneic ATA188 for progressive forms of MS. The objectives of this Phase 1 study were to assess the safety and clinical outcomes of ATA188 in patients followed for at least one year after the first dose.